-The Technical Coordinating Committee (TCC), which is comprised of a diverse group of transportation professionals, advises the Executive Board members on all aspects of the planning process.
-The TCC includes engineers, transportation and land use planners, from Federal, State and Local agencies, as well as representatives from the transit, air, bicycle / pedestrian, and rail industries.
+The Technical Coordinating Committee (TCC) is comprised of a diverse group of transportation professionals, advises the Executive Board members on all aspects of the planning process.
+The Planning Director of the Clarksville/Montgomery County Regional Planning Commission serves as the chairman of the TCC.
+The TCC includes engineers, transportation and land use planners, federal, state and local agencies, as well as representatives from the transit, air, bicycle/ pedestrian, and rail industries.
+The TCC members are responsible for the daily administration of all transportation activities within the MPO's planning area.
 Member agencies of the TCC include: